Lay Summary by Matthew Ma

 Edited by Rona Herzog

 Despite reports showing that regular physical activity benefits both mental and physical health, most people with spinal cord injury (SCI) do not meet the recommended amount of physical activity (PA).
 A possible reason is that people with SCI face many barriers towards PA, such as a lack of transportation to and from exercise facilities, lack of motivation, and fear of injury.
-In the past, long term interventions employing social cognitive theory (SCT) have been successful in increasing LTPA for people with neurological disabilities.
+In the past, long term interventions employing social cognitive theory (SCT) have been successful in increasing leisure time physical activity (LTPA) for people with neurological disabilities.
 However, there is a need for short term programs that can be used in settings such as clinics and hospital waiting rooms.

 What was the purpose of this study?